AdmiralCloud/ac-redislock/README.md

 ReleaseKey has the following parameters
 + redisKey - STRING required name for the key
 + value - if set will be compared with the redisKey value before releasing.
 If not matching, the function will return an error message
-+ suppressMismatch - if true, no warning will be locked if the value does not match the stored one (see "multiple processes" section)
++ suppressMismatch - if true, no warning will be logged if the value does not match the stored one (see "multiple processes" section)
 + optional callback - returns error or null

 ## Examples